Download and Install Android 4.4 KitKat ROM (comes from the Google Edition of HTC One) on Sense based HTC One.

 - From recovery menu, go to Wipe and Swipe to Factory Reset to format system data partition.

 - Once completed go back to TWRP menu and hit install.
 Select the Google Play edition ROM zip file copied earlier and confirm install.
-Once the zip file has been flashed, select the Reboot System option.
+Once the zip file has been flashed, you should install the radio file form install menu.

 Wait for the device to boot up which may take longer than usual.
 The first boot can take few minutes but if its stuck for too long you may need to redo the process from step 4.
-Enjoy Google Play Edition HTC One.
+Enjoy Google Play Edition KitKat ROM on HTC One.